awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 /
 ```

 To get the session identifier and the session serial number, query the `V$SESSION` view\.
-The following example gets all sessions for the user `AWSUSER`:
+The following example gets all sessions for the user `AWSUSER`\.

 ```
 select SID, SERIAL#, STATUS from V$SESSION where USERNAME = 'AWSUSER';
 ```

 You can specify either `IMMEDIATE` or `PROCESS` as a value for the `method` parameter\.
-Specifying `PROCESS` as the enables you to kill the processes associated with a session\.
+Specifying `PROCESS` as the `method` value enables you to kill the processes associated with a session\.
 You should only do this if killing the session using `IMMEDIATE` as the `method` value was unsuccessful\.

 ## Enabling and Disabling Restricted Sessions<a name="Appendix.Oracle.CommonDBATasks.RestrictedSession"></a>